yuratouch/SimpleContact-project/README.md

-# SimpleContact Project
+## SimpleContact Project
 SimpleContact is a user-friendly Python application designed to efficiently manage your contacts and notes in one place.

 ## Installation

-**To correctly set up the application, follow these steps:**
+To correctly set up the application, follow these steps:
 Open your terminal and navigate to the application's root directory.

 Create a virtual environment for the application using the following command:

-<span style="color:blue">python3 -m venv .venv
+<p style="color:blue"> python3 -m venv .venv</p>

- Activate your virtual environment (the specific command depends on your operating system).
+Activate your virtual environment (the specific command depends on your operating system):

+On Windows:
+<p style="color:blue">.venv\Scripts\activate</p>

+On macOS/Linux:
+<p style="color:blue">source .venv/bin/activate</p>

 Install the required packages by running:

-<span style="color:blue">pip install -r requirements.txt
+<p style="color:blue">pip install -r requirements.txt</p>

-**To launch the application, execute the following command in the terminal:**
+To launch the application, execute the following command in the

+terminal:
+<p style="color:blue">python app.py</p>

 For detailed information about a specific logging level, use the following command:
+<p style="color:blue">python app.py --log-level DEBUG</p>

 Enjoy the result.

 ## General Commands